 Tip 2: Think "Cardio Acceleration," Not Just Cardio

-"Instead of resting between your lifts, do high-intensity cardio between every single lift to fire up your fat-burning furnace," Stoppani advises in the third pillar of his BodyFit Elite triumvirate, Shortcut to Shred.
+"Instead of resting between your lifts, do high-intensity cardio between every single lift to fire up your fat-burning furnace," Stoppani advises in the third pillar of his BodyFit triumvirate, Shortcut to Shred.

 Of course, picking the appropriate exercise is paramount here.
 The right pick will help every workout be more effective.
 The wrong pick can ruin an otherwise perfect workout.
 When in doubt, go for non-competing body parts.
 So, bench press with bench step-ups is great, but bench press with battling ropes is only going to fry your upper body for your presses.